4est-is-Forrest/square-iron/content/docs/Connectors/_index.md

 weight:

 ---
-An essential module I use to simplify authentication with ServiceNow, through a Selenium WebDriver and/or Requests Session.
+An essential module I use to simplify authentication with different ServiceNow instances.

+## Context/Problem

+**_Why JSON?_**

+Simply due to policy, it was not possible for simple authentication with ServiceNow's various web services be enabled for anyone beyond SNOW admins and developers.
+With the help of cookies however, access to the JSON Web Service via Requests is possible.

+**_Then why Driver?_**

+The JSON web service has three important limitations:

+1. Obviously, something else must negotiate login and obtain cookies
+2. Attaching items to ServiceNow records is not possible via JSON yet often necessary
+3. ServiceNow records can not be changed to a resolved/closed state outside of the GUI for 'itil' users

+Ultimately, a Webdriver that runs concurrently with a Session is often necessary for many of the tools I've deployed in this same environment.

 ## Summary

-* Two functions to connect to various ServiceNow instances through a Selenium WebDriver or a Requests Session.
+* Two functions to connect to various ServiceNow instances through a Selenium WebDriver and/or a Requests Session,
 * The Driver method minimizes login effort and after success, asserts cookies are saved locally, usually for a Session to import them.
 * The Session method tries to import good cookies from the Driver and the user's Chrome browser.
 Optional 'login action' launches a temporary Driver until good cookies are saved.